kyverno/website/CONTRIBUTING.md

  Great, its time to start hacking, You can now go ahead to make all the changes you want.

- - **Stage, Commit and Push changes:**
+ 4. **Stage, Commit and Push changes:**

- Now that we have implemented the required changes, use the command below to stage the changes and commit them
+ Now that we have implemented the required changes, use the command below to stage the changes and commit them.

  ```
  $ git add .